philip-brohan/transcription_methods_review/_sources/case_studies/oldweather/oldweather3/oldweather3.rst.txt

 ---------------

 * In data rescue, some observations are more difficult than others.
 Older records are harder to read, more variable in format, more difficult to interpret.
 These records took more than 4 times as much effort to transcribe as simpler records from later periods.
-* Participation in this project was very different  to that in :doc:`original oldWeather <../oldweather1+2/oldweather1+2>` only about 1/4 as many people participated at all (4,000 instead of 16,000) and the majority of the work in this case was done by a core group of 20 or so super-volunteers (in original oldWeather the work was much more diustributed.
+* Participation in this project was very different  to that in :doc:`original oldWeather <../oldweather1+2/oldweather1+2>` only about 1/4 as many people participated at all (4,000 instead of 16,000) and the majority of the work in this case was done by a core group of 20 or so super-volunteers (in original oldWeather the work was much more distributed).
-* One problem with this project is that the barrier to participation was high (the minuimum contribuition was one transcribed page, about 10 mins of work) 19/20 potential participants gave up before finising their first page.
+* One problem with this project is that the barrier to participation was high (the minuimum contribution was one transcribed page, about 10 mins of work), so 19/20 potential participants gave up before finishing their first page.
 * In spite of these problems, the project was a success, and generated many of the same fringe benefits as :doc:`original oldWeather <../oldweather1+2/oldweather1+2>`.
 But it did take a long time.

 Links